Share this Event

 Together, their work forms a cross-generational dialogue, grounded in tenderness, perception, and transformation.
 While their methods differ, their intentions echo across time and space, offering complementary visions of how art can serve as a bridge between worlds.

 Organized by Scottsdale Museum of Contemporary Art and curated by Lauren R. O’Connell, curator of contemporary art.
-Support provided by World Class Sponsor Sarah and JT Marino, Signature Partner Ann B. Ritt Charitable Foundation, Signature Sponsors Jill M. Brown, Richard Corton, Nancy and Michael Gifford, Diane and Gary Tooker, and an anonymous donor, and Supporting Sponsors Jane and Mal Jozoff, Sally and Richard Lehmann, and an anonymous donor.
+Support provided by World Class Sponsor Sarah and JT Marino, Signature Partner Ann B. Ritt Charitable Foundation, Signature Sponsors Jill M. Brown, Richard Corton, Nancy and Michael Gifford, Diane and Gary Tooker, and an anonymous donor, and Supporting Sponsors Jane and Mal Jozoff, Sally and Richard Lehmann, Hava Tirosh-Samuelson, and an anonymous donor.

 About the Artists